santoshilimi/sunbird-epub-player/README.md

 Any web application can use this library as a web component.
 It accepts couple of inputs and triggers some events back to the application.

-Follow below-mentioned steps to use it in plain javascript project:

 - Insert [library](https://github.com/project-sunbird/sunbird-epub-player/blob/release-4.5.0/web-component/sunbird-epub-player.js) as below:
 	```javascript
 	<script type="text/javascript" src="sunbird-epub-player.js"></script>